• Skip to main content

 BATAVIA (13-7) 57

-Jackson Birch scored 14 of his 21 points in the second half as Pittsford Sutherland outscored Batavia 40-26 over the last two quarters to overcome a 31-30 halftime deficit.
+Jackson Birch accounted for 14 of his 21 points in the second half as Pittsford Sutherland outscored Batavia 40-26 over the last two quarters to overcome a 31-30 halftime deficit.
+Birch connected six times from the floor over the final 16 minutes of action.
 Sam Byrne scored 20, while Tyler Allen also reached double-digits for Sutherland, with 10 points.
-Zach Neiderer scored nine points, all off the three-point shot.
+Zach Neiderer scored nine points, all off the three-point shots.
 Chase Dermody (5), Ethan Wachter (3), and Teddy Winter (2) also put their names in the scorebook.
 Ty Gioia led Batavia with 25 points, including five three-pointers.
 Gavin White (15), Casey Mazur (7), Adrian Martinez (5), and Grady Hemer (5) also scored.

 BROCKPORT (8-12) 59